pyladies/global-conference/content/news/pyladiescon-ends.md

 ---
 title: "PyLadiesCon Wraps Up!"
 meta_title: "PyLadiesCon Wraps Up!"
-description: "We're excited to welcome you at PyLadiesCon 2024 and kick-off all of our keynotes, talks, panels, and workshops.
-Get ready for 24 hours of engaging sessions at PyLadiesCon 2024!
+description: "We are grateful to have you at our conference.
+With your support, this year we break our conference stats from last year!
 "
 date: 2024-12-07T12:00:00-07:00
 categories: ["Blog Post",]